 The degrees include knowledge objectives in the subject to be taught, other key knowledge and general skills for school and pre-primary teachers.
 The degrees give greater clarity in three components of teacher education: studies in the subject to be taught, a school placement (30 higher education credits) and an educational science core (60 higher education credits).
-Sixty higher education credits (European Credit Transfer System equivalents) are equivalent to one year of full-time studies.
+Sixty higher education credits (European Credit Transfer System equivalents) are equivalent to one year of full-time study.

 Degree in pre-primary education

 The degree in pre-primary education comprises 210 higher education credits.
-The programme is clearly oriented towards work in pre-schools.
+The programme is clearly orientated towards work in pre-schools.
 Over the course of the programme, students acquire the knowledge and skills required to meet the learning and care needs of the youngest children, and gain very solid knowledge of how reading, writing and basic mathematical skills are acquired.